wesleyjr01/cheatsheets/README.md

 ### Repository with some usefull Cheatsheets, everyday usage!
-Some repetitive or usefull commands from different technologies will be found here..
+Some repetitive or usefull commands from different technologies will be found here ...